-The pressure of your scuba cylinder in bars (or psi) is shown digitally in the lower left corner of the alternative display.
+When using the optional wireless pressure transmitter, the pressure of your scuba cylinder in bars (or psi) is shown digitally in the lower left corner of the alternative display.
 Whenever you start a dive, the remaining air time calculation begins.
-After 30-60 seconds (sometimes more, depending on your air consumption), the first estimation of remaining air time will be shown in the left center window of the display.
-The calculation is always based on the actual pressure drop in your cylinder and will automatically adapt to your cylinder size and current air consumption.
+After 30-60 seconds (sometimes more, depending on your air consumption), the first estimation of remaining air time is shown in the left center window of the display.
+The calculation is always based on the actual pressure drop in your cylinder and automatically adapts to your cylinder size and current air consumption.